Genesis creation narrative: Fourth day (1:14–19)

 On the first day, God makes light.
 On the fourth day, God makes "lights" or "lamps" set in the firmament.
 This is the same word used elsewhere in the Pentateuch for the lampstand or menorah in the Tabernacle, another reference to the cosmos being a temple.
 Specifically, God creates the "greater light", the "lesser light", and the stars.
-According to Victor Hamilton, most scholars agree that the choice of "greater light" and "lesser light", rather than the more explicit "sun" and "moon", is anti-mythological rhetoric intended to contradict widespread contemporary beliefs in sun and moon deities.
+According to Victor Hamilton, most scholars agree that the choice of the wording "greater light" and "lesser light", rather than the more explicit terms "sun" and "moon", is anti-mythological rhetoric intended to contradict widespread contemporary beliefs in sun and moon deities.
 Indeed, Rashi posits that the account of the fourth day reveals that the Sun and the Moon operate only according to the will of God, and so demonstrates that it is foolish to worship them.

-On the fourth day, the language of "ruling" is introduced.
+The account of the fourth day introduces the language of "ruling".
 The heavenly bodies will "govern" day and night and mark seasons, years and days.
 This was a matter of crucial importance to the Priestly authors, as the three pilgrimage festivals were organised around the cycles of both the Sun and Moon in a lunisolar calendar that could have either 12 or 13 months.

-In Genesis 1:17, the stars are set in the firmament.
+In Genesis 1:17, God sets the stars in the firmament.
 In Babylonian myth, the heavens were made of various precious stones with the stars engraved in their surface (compare Exodus 24:10 where the elders of Israel see God on the sapphire floor of heaven).
+(In Job 38, God's first-person depiction of the creation-process implies that some stars (actual or metaphorical) already existed at or before the preparations for laying the foundations of the earth: : "Where wast thou when I laid the foundations of the earth? declare, if thou hast understanding.
+Who hath laid the measures thereof, if thou knowest? or who hath stretched the line upon it?
+Whereupon are the foundations thereof fastened? or who laid the corner stone thereof; When the morning stars sang together, and all the sons of God shouted for joy?")